smartcontractkit/external-adapters-js/packages/sources/onchain-gas/README.md

 # Chainlink External Adapter for Onchain-gas

-This adapter calculates the gas price by querying on-chain data
+This adapter calculates the gas price by querying on-chain data.
+The response will contain an array that represents the median gas prices of the latest blocks sorted from the latest to oldest.

 ### Environment Variables